The Surprising Truth About Heartburn, And What You Can Do To Stop It

 Important Note: These foods are alkaline-forming and gentle to the gastrointestinal tract.
-Suggested recipes are helpful to relieve heartburn pains.
+Suggested juice recipes below are helpful to relieve heartburn pains.
 With change of eating habits and lifestyle, remedy is possible.
-But if uncared for and left untreated, chronic heartburn can lead to cancer.
+But if uncared for and left untreated, chronic heartburn may lead to cancer.

 Root vegetables such as carrot, lotusroot, jicama and potato are very mild and calming to the digestive system and wounds/ulcers in the tract.
-Cucumber and the other green vegetables are alkaline and soothing as well.
+Fennel and kohlrabi have antiseptic properties that help improve the digestive system and the other green vegetables are alkaline and soothing as well.

-Banana, papaya and avocado are all alkaline foods that have similar texture that is soothing to the already sensitive surface of the intestinal tract.
-The healing properties heals on its way down and also neutralize the acidic environment to reduce pain.
+Banana, papaya and avocado are all alkaline foods that have similar creamy texture that is soothing to the already sensitive surface of the intestinal tract.
+The healing properties heal on its way down and also neutralize the acidic environment to reduce pain.

 Some Suggested Combos (measurement for one portion):

-- 2 carrots + ½ jicama or 1 section lotusroot + a bunch of spinach or 3-4 leaves kale
+- 2 carrots + 1 jicama + a 6-inch section of lotusroot

 - 1 jicama + ½ medium-sized beetroot + 1 cup broccoli

-- Smash up 3-4 lemongrass (want only the white part closer to the root), boil in 1 bowl of water for 5 mins.
-Mix in some raw honey to taste when a little cooler.
+- Pound 6 lemongrass bulbs (the white part closer to the root) + slice an inch of ginger root, boil them in about 500ml of water for 5 mins.
+Mix in some raw manuka honey to taste when a little cooler.
 Drink slightly warm.

 - This peptic ulcer juice recipe is very helpful for healing the esophagus ulcer